derjust/BigData/README.md

 ```

 ## Running it
-To exeucte the pipeline, the java program has to be executed.
+To execute the pipeline, the java program has to be executed.
 When Dataflow starts, some parts are validated.
-This includes to check for the existence of the Bigtable table.
-The communication is done requires ALPN on the *boot* classpath.
+This includes checking for the existence of the Bigtable table.
+The communication requires ALPN on the *boot* classpath.
 Details can be found [here](http://www.eclipse.org/jetty/documentation/current/alpn-chapter.html).
-To achieve this, a non-invasive approach is to add profiles to the `pom.xml` to load the correct ALPN version:
+To achieve this, a non-invasive approach is to add profiles to the `pom.xml` in order to load the correct ALPN version:

 ```xml
 <dependencies>